-- Being a “helper” is a revelation of God; Adam needed serious help from someone who represented God.
+- Being a “helper” (Ezer) is a revelation of God; Adam needed serious help from someone who represented God.

 - The name Ezrâh is God-saving “help” in the feminine.

 Then the LORD God said, “It is not good that the man should be alone; I will make him a helper as his partner.” –Gen. 2:18 (NRSV)

-It was Not Good that the Man Should be Alone
+Why Was it Not Good that the Man Should be Alone?